axone-protocol/docs/docs/whitepaper/usecases.md

 1. Data can be used towards a common community-based goal and share value based on the results.
 2. Data can be bought directly from the data provider.
 3. Data can be shared to access a decentralized custom service.
-4. Data-curation and data space governance can provide many new opportunities for communities to thrive.
+4. Data-curation and Data Space governance can provide many new opportunities for communities to thrive.
 Some Data Space will combine all theses strategies and opportunities.
 But of the sake of simplicity, let's give examples for every category mentioned above.

 ### 1. DAO-powered hedge fund